ARMmbed/mbed-os-5-docs/docs/reference/api/storage/storage.md

 Mbed OS has several options for the block device:

-- SPIFBlockDevice

-  Block device driver for NOR-based SPI flash devices that support SFDP.
+- **SPIFBlockDevice** - Block device driver for NOR-based SPI flash devices that support SFDP.

   NOR-based SPI flash supports byte-sized read and writes, with an erase size of about 4kbytes.
 An erase sets a block to all 1s, with successive writes clearing set bits.

-- DataFlashBlockDevice

-  Block device driver for NOR-based SPI flash devices that support the DataFlash protocol, such as the Adesto AT45DB series of devices.
+- **DataFlashBlockDevice** - Block device driver for NOR-based SPI flash devices that support the DataFlash protocol, such as the Adesto AT45DB series of devices.

   DataFlash is a memory protocol that combines flash with SRAM buffers for a programming interface.
 DataFlash supports byte-sized read and writes, with an erase size of around 528 bytes or sometimes 1056 bytes.
 DataFlash provides erase sizes with and extra 16 bytes for error correction codes (ECC), so a flash translation layer (FTL) may still present 512 byte erase sizes.

-- SDBlockDevice

-  Block device driver for SD cards and eMMC memory chips.
+- **SDBlockDevice** - Block device driver for SD cards and eMMC memory chips.

   SD cards or eMMC chips offer a full FTL layer on top of NAND flash.
 This makes the storage well-suited for systems that require a about 1GB of memory.

   Additionally, SD cards are a popular form of portable storage.
 They are useful if you want to store data that you can be access from a PC.

-- <a href="https://os.mbed.com/docs/v5.6/reference/heapblockdevice.html" target="_blank">HeapBlockDevice</a>

-  Block device that simulates storage in RAM using the heap.
+- <a href="https://os.mbed.com/docs/v5.6/reference/heapblockdevice.html" target="_blank">**HeapBlockDevice**</a> - Block device that simulates storage in RAM using the heap.

   Do not use the heap block device for storing data persistently because a power loss causes complete loss of data.
 Instead, use it fortesting applications when a storage device is not available.